 The bun is a piggy bun with a crispy outer layer and an airy interior.
 The bun is often toasted slightly and buttered to pair with the perfect bone-in pork chop.
 Some variants use a deep-fried marinated pork chop for this dish.

-Jambon-Beurre (sometimes called Parisian) is a long sandwich traditionally made from half a split baguette with fillings like cooked and sliced pork ham, butter, and pickles.
+Jambon-Beurre (sometimes called Parisian) is a long sandwich from France traditionally made from half a split baguette with fillings like cooked and sliced pork ham, butter, and pickles.
 Jambon-Beurre is perfect for lunch with a deep and savory flavor.

 Parisien is a delightful idea for a picnic morning meal.
 This is a typical meal choice of French workers when they enjoy their lunch at the cafes.